U.S. rejects most Spirit, JetBlue requests to halt additional flights

-WASHINGTON (Reuters) - The U.S. Transportation Department said on Thursday it had rejected most requests by Jetblue Airways Corp (JBLU.O) and Spirit Airlines (SAVE.N) to halt additional flights in the wake of the pandemic that has sent passenger traffic down by 95%.
+WASHINGTON, April 16 (Reuters) - The U.S. Transportation Department said on Thursday it had rejected most requests by Jetblue Airways Corp and Spirit Airlines to halt additional flights in the wake of the pandemic that has sent passenger traffic down by 95%.

 The department last week issued final rules setting minimum flights requirements for airlines receiving government assistance allowing airlines to dramatically cut and consolidate but not eliminate service.